huhsu1/huhsu1.github.io/resume.md

 RISC-V CPU Circuit Design and RISC-V Assembly Programing
 </div>
 <div class="sub-para">
-Emulated a RISC-V CPU with Pipelining by drawing circuits in a digital circuit emulator Wrote RISC-V assembly code to implement Matrix functions, such as MatMul, Argmax, Relu, and Dot
+Emulated a RISC-V CPU with Pipelining by drawing circuits in a digital circuit emulator <br>
+Wrote RISC-V assembly code to implement Matrix functions, such as MatMul, Argmax, Relu, and Dot
 </div>